Summary

 Lesson Slides (attached)

-Bell Ringer Handout (attached, one per student)
+Bell Ringer handout (attached, one per student)

-PSA Handout (attached, one per student)
+Stations Journal handout (attached, one per student)

-Stations Handout (attached, one per student)
+Interacting Forces T-Chart handout (attached, one per student)

-T-Chart Handout (attached, one per student)
+PSA handout (attached, one per student)

 Newton's cradle (several, if available)

-Dice within Dice (several sets, if available)
+Dice within dice sets (several sets, if available)

 Balloons